-Today you’ll bid farewell to Pacuare Lodge, and head south down the river towards the Caribbean Coastline.
-The journey will take under 3 hours to get there, and it will be incredibly scenic along the way.
+Today you’ll bid farewell to Pacuare Lodge and head south down the river towards the Caribbean Coastline.
+The journey will take under three hours to get there, and it will be incredibly scenic along the way.

-Upon arrival on Playa Cocles, you’ll be greeted by the team at Le Cameleon Boutique Hotel.
-This beautifully chic and modern lodge will be your base for the next four nights spent relaxing on the coast and swimming in the ocean.
+Upon arrival at Playa Cocles, you’ll be greeted by the team at Le Cameleon Boutique Hotel.
+This beautifully chic and modern lodge will be your base for the next four nights; relax on the coast and swim in the ocean.

 Pop down the road to the Jaguar Rescue Centre to hear the incredible story of the resident animals there.
 The Jaguar Rescue Center is a temporary or permanent home for ill, injured and orphaned animals.
 With a focus on monkeys, sloths, other mammals, birds and reptiles, the JRC provides veterinary services, round-the-clock care and comfort to animals that would otherwise be unable to survive in the rainforest or the waters of the Caribbean.

 Stroll down the rugged beaches, and swim in the sea just outside the hotel.